 - Perform liquidation process.
 Sell all of your assets.

-- Prefer selling your business to closing it.
+- Prefer selling your business instead of shutting it down.
 Although, it’s not mandatory.

 - Inform your customers and give them the best options.